chkworks/VL.TheBigBang/README.md

 # VL.BeginnerTutorials

 ## Notes
-- Pseudo Grid Lines drawn with pads and a link between them will be deleted before the patches are published as a NuGet.
+- Pseudo grid lines drawn with pads and a link between them will be deleted before the patches are published as a NuGet.
 - Set names and positions of all render windows.
 - Maybe Collision right after mouse input?